Connect with us

 Paul Bierman, University of Vermont and Tammy Rittenour, Utah State University

-About 400,000 years ago, large parts of Greenland were ice-.
+About 400,000 years ago, large parts of Greenland were ice-free.
 Scrubby tundra basked in the Sun’s rays on the island’s northwest highlands.
 Evidence suggests that a forest of spruce trees, buzzing with insects, covered the southern part of Greenland.
 Global sea level was much higher then, between 20 and 40 feet above today’s levels.
-Around the world, that is home to hundreds of millions of people was under water.
+Around the world, land that today is home to hundreds of millions of people was under water.

 Scientists have known for awhile that the Greenland ice sheet had mostly disappeared at some point in the past million years, but not precisely when.